How To Monitor Your GPU Temperature

 Overclocking

 If you attempted overclocking your GPU, you must monitor the temperature closely that your graphics card’s slightly raised clock is generating.
-It is essential to maintain the GPU’s temperature within the optimal range while overclocking.
+It is crucial to maintain the GPU’s temperature within the optimal range while overclocking.

 A key thing you will need to consider when overclocking your GPU is the potential necessity for supplementary cooling.